-The production areas are entered via hygiene sluices that are equipped to ensure that hands are effectively cleaned, dried and disinfected, and that soles are effectively cleaned, i.e.:
+The production areas are entered via hygiene sluices that are equipped and functional to ensure that hands are effectively cleaned, dried and disinfected, and that soles are effectively cleaned, i.e.:

-- Running water of a suitable temperature with touch-free taps (sensor/knee switch) - Liquid soap and disinfectant from dispensers - Hygienic hand drying means - Sole cleaning (or change of shoes before entry)
+- Running water of a suitable temperature with touch-free taps (sensor/knee switch) - Liquid soap and disinfectant from dispensers - · Hygienic hand drying means - Sole cleaning (or change of shoes before entry)

 Sluices are located in a suitable position and different hygiene zones are separated by sluices.
 The entrances from the workshop to the plant are also equipped with appropriate devices.
 Sluices cannot be circumvented, except in emergencies.
-Waste water from sole washing facilities is channeled to the drain.
 The cleaning procedures are governed in the plans - the facilities must be hygienically sound.